 “The theater, when it is potent enough to deserve its ancestry, is always dangerous; that is why it is instinctively feared by people who do not want change, but only preservation of the status quo.” — Hallie Flanagan, Federal Theater Project

 Intergenerational Ensemble (I.E.) produces long-form devised theater pieces that engage the audience, create connection, and foster community.
 I. E. programs are designed to be accessible to actors and non-actors, and open to ages 19 to 90.

 Why do it?

 From the work of Bertolt Brecht in Nazi Germany to Augusto Boal in the migrant fields of Brazil, and Hallie Flanagan’s Federal Theater project, theater has been used to agitate change.
-The Intergenerational Ensemble aims to create social change through live theatrical spectacles that inspire community discourse and engagement, that aim to decrease social alienation, and provide a forum for hope, awareness, activism, and unity, particularly for marginalized citizens.
+The Intergenerational Ensemble aims to create social change through live theatrical spectacles that inspire community discourse and engagement, decrease social alienation, and provide a forum for hope, awareness, and unity, particularly for marginalized citizens.

 What is it?